-Whether it be visiting a favourite destination or a taking a cruise for a special occasion, we wanted to hear their (and your) views!
+Whether it be a specific moment with staff onboard or visiting a favourite destination or boarding Cunard for a special occasion, we wanted to hear your views…

 Another cruiser told us how even in times of tragedy, cruisers have come together on Cunard and become like family.

-Noreen said: “My First memory of Cunard is being on board QE2 on September 11 2001 on our way from Southampton to New York.
-We were having lunch in Princess Grill when our waiter Magic brought the news that the first planes had hit the Twin Towers.
+Noreen from Nenagh said: “My First memory of Cunard is being on board QE2 on September 11th 2001 on our way from Southampton to New York.
+We were having lunch in Princess Grill when our waiter, Magic, brought the news that the first planes had hit the Twin Towers.
 While we were able to get some information it was not until we got back home we discovered the true disaster that shook the world.”

-We also turned to our cruise consultants to see what they had to say about their adventures with Cunard…
+Our cruise consultants have sailed on every ship and line you can think of- let’s see what they have to say about their adventures with Cunard…

 Betsy told us about her crossing on Cunard between New York and Southampton: “I get goosebumps now thinking about my voyage it is a ‘must do ‘ travel experience, on the most famous crossing in history on the most amazing ocean liner and it really is a unforgettable experience which I will never forget.”
 You can read more about Betsy here.

-Another consultant Louise added that her father was one of the head chefs on the QE2 in the 70’s!
+Another one of our expert consultants Louise added that her father was one of the head chefs on the QE2 in the 70’s!
 You can learn more about Louise and her cruise travels here.